alinastreang/OfficeDocs-Exchange/Exchange/ExchangeServer2013/configure-oauth-authentication-between-exchange-and-exchange-online-organizations-exchange-2013-help.md

   - Exchange In-place Archiving

-We recommend that all mixed Exchange organizations that implement a hybrid deployment with Exchange 2013 and Exchange Online configure Exchange OAuth authentication after configuring their hybrid deployment with the Hybrid Configuration Wizard.
+We recommend that all mixed Exchange organizations that implement a hybrid deployment with Exchange 2013/2016 and Exchange Online configure Exchange OAuth authentication after configuring their hybrid deployment with the Hybrid Configuration Wizard.

 > [!IMPORTANT]
-> If your on-premises organization is running only Exchange 2013 servers with Cumulative Update 5 or later installed, run the Hybrid Deployment Wizard instead of performing the steps in this topic.<BR>This feature of Exchange Server 2013 isn’t fully compatible with Office 365 operated by 21Vianet in China and some feature limitations may apply.
+> If your on-premises organization is running only Exchange 2013 servers with Cumulative Update 5 or later installed or Exchange 2016, run the Hybrid Deployment Wizard instead of performing the steps in this topic.<BR>This feature of Exchange Server 2013 isn’t fully compatible with Office 365 operated by 21Vianet in China and some feature limitations may apply.
 For more information, see <A href="https://go.microsoft.com/fwlink/?linkid=313640">Learn about Office 365 operated by 21Vianet</A>.